Shopify/js-buy-sdk/DEPLOYING.md

 Please update the docs in a separate PR from the code change.
 When the two are updated together, the diff will be huge and it will be difficult to review.

-1. Generate documentation using `npm run doc:build` or `yarn doc:build`
+1. Generate documentation using `npm run doc:build`

 2. Update the [Changelog](https://github.com/Shopify/js-buy-sdk/CHANGELOG.md) with details about the release.
 3. Merge your branch into main